 being used, the storage of clean lines must've run out that far?

 ja Laura infront of the well tied-down Suzuki Bandit:

-The toothed tie-down belts (were lower and the shorter "middle belts
+The toothed tie-down belts (were lower and the shorter "middle

 were tied around the